kodokoto/myuzu/README.md

-# muse
+# myuzu
  my own language [WIP]

- name is subject to change
+*I am currently rewriting this in C as I found that using python with llvmlite codegen was too much of a hinderance, I will make that public when I have at working version up and running.
+Meanwhile I will leave my spaghetti python code up on github.

-muse is designed to be a readable language that lets you write how you want to without compromising in speed and saftey
+muse is designed to be a readable language that lets you write how you want to without compromising in speed and saftey*

 ### Planned features:
     - Optional typing, declare types if you want preformance, else don't bother